eric-lu-VT/DEPRECATED-Reddit-Discord-Alert/README.md

 The following are the steps to take to set this bot up yourself:

 ### Part 1: Discord API
 1) Download the repository and save it wherever you plan on hosting the bot.
+    - In the console, download the necessary dependencies with ```npm install```.
-2) In the repository, add a ```config.json``` file with the following attributes:
+3) In the repository, add a ```config.json``` file with the following attributes:
 ```
 "discordBotToken": // Bot's Discord token
 "discordId": // Discord ID of the bot's owner